Unbiased Markov chain Monte Carlo with couplings: Unbiased estimation from coupled chains

-This estimator requires $\tau$ calls to $\bar{P}$ and $\max(1,k+1-\tau)$ calls to $P$; thus under Assumption \ref{assumption:meetingtime} its cost has a finite expectation.
 In Section \ref{sec:theory} we establish the validity of the estimator under the three conditions above; this formally justifies the swap of expectation and limit.
-The estimator can be viewed as a debiased version of $h(X_k)$, where the term $\sum_{t=k+1}^{\tau-1}(h(X_{t})-h(Y_{t-1}))$ acts as bias correction.
-Thanks to this unbiasedness property, we can sample $R\in \mathbb{N}$ independent copies of $H_k(X,Y)$ in parallel and average the results to estimate $\mathbb{E}_\pi[h(X)]$.
-Unbiasedness is guaranteed for any choice of $k\geq 0$, but both cost and variance of $H_k(X,Y)$ are sensitive to $k$.
+The estimator can be viewed as a debiased version of $h(X_k)$.
+Unbiasedness is guaranteed for any choice of $k\geq 0$, but both the cost and variance of $H_k(X,Y)$ are sensitive to $k$; see Section \ref{subsec:variance}.
+Thanks to this unbiasedness property, we can sample $R\in \mathbb{N}$ independent copies of $H_k(X,Y)$ in parallel and average the results to estimate $\mathbb{E}_\pi[h(X)]$ consistently as $R\to \infty$; we defer further considerations on the use of unbiased estimators on parallel processors to Section \ref{sec:glynnheidelberger}.

 Before presenting examples and enhancements to the estimator above, we discuss the relationship between our approach and existing work.
-There is a rich literature applying forward couplings to study Markov chains convergence \citep{johnson1996studying,johnson1998coupling,thorisson2000coupling, lindvall2002lectures, rosenthal2002quantitative,johnson2004,doucetal04}, and to obtain new algorithms such as perfect samplers \citep{huber2016perfect} and the methods of \citet{neal1999circularly} and \citet{neal2001improving}.
+There is a rich literature applying forward couplings to study Markov chains convergence \citep{johnson1996studying,johnson1998coupling,thorisson2000coupling, lindvall2002lectures, rosenthal2002quantitative,johnson2004,douc:moulines:rosenthal:04,nikooienejad2016bayesian}, and to obtain new algorithms such as perfect samplers \citep{huber2016perfect} and the methods of \citet{neal1999circularly} and \citet{neal2001improving}.
 Our approach is closely related to \citet{glynn2014exact}, who employ pairs of Markov chains to obtain unbiased estimators.
 The present work combines similar arguments with couplings of MCMC algorithms and proposes further improvements to remove bias at a reduced loss of efficiency.